Neketek/gridonjs/readme.md

 #### Specification:
 Transform object

 * This is just JavaScript object with properties.
-The measurement system use grid cell(element 1x1) to make all calculations.
+The measurement system uses grid cell(element 1x1) to make all calculations.
 You can use float numbers for paddings,size and location, but try to not use them for grid dimensions:
   1. rows - set grid rows number.